 It can be heartbreaking to discover that your loved one is experiencing some form of nursing home abuse.
 Many nursing home incidents go unreported, which means that the 10% of the people who do report their incidents are just a fraction of those who are mistreated.
 Sadly, many nursing home residents refuse to report what is happening to them, even to their closest loved ones.
 If you suspect or discover nursing home neglect or another form of abuse, you can seek help.

 If you are a family member of an elderly person, you can request aid from a nursing home abuse lawyer who can give you the opportunity to recover compensation for their neglect.
 This can also put an end to nursing home negligence or any other form of abuse that they may be experiencing.
 You can speak to the attorney in a confidential conversation regarding what type of abuse your family member is suffering.
-Nursing home abuse lawyers can facilitate the investigation and help your loved one receive compensation if you suspect abuse.
+Our Pittsburgh based nursing home abuse lawyers can facilitate the investigation and help your loved one receive compensation if you suspect abuse.
 Call Ogg, Murphy & Perkosky today to receive a free consultation.

 What is Nursing Home Abuse?